Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Egypt has been called “the gift of the Nile,” and when you set sail along its legendary waters, you’ll understand why.
 One of the world’s earliest and most prolific civilizations emerged along its shores.
 Pharaohs lived — and died — in gilded grandeur.
 Pyramids rose from desert sands.
 And kingdoms changed the course of history.
 You’ll witness the rich legacies of ancient Egypt during this thrilling and enriching journey.

-The centerpiece of your trip is a seven-night cruise aboard Vantage’s own 5-star m/s Nebu, the finest all-suite ship on the Nile.
-You’ll set a course between Luxor and Aswan, drifting past lush farmlands and rural villages where a timeless way of life endures.
+The centerpiece of your trip is a seven-night cruise aboard Vantage’s own 5-star h/s Nebu, the finest all-suite ship on the Nile.
+You'll drift past lush farmlands and rural villages where a timeless way of life endures.
 Along the way, stop to explore magnificent temples and lose yourself to the relaxed pace of the river.
 Wander the unbelievable forest of columns at Karnak’s spectacular Hypostyle Hall.
 Duck into the elaborate tombs of pharaohs in the Valley of the Kings.
 Enjoy a felucca sail past the ancient ruins on Elephantine Island and the lush botanical blooms on Kitchener’s Island.
 And during your Cairo stay, you’ll gaze upon the iconic Pyramids of Giza and the enigmatic Sphinx, wander the labyrinthine passageways of the famed Khan el-Khalili market, and browse the spectacular new Grand Egyptian Museum, home to Tutankhamen’s splendid treasures.
 And that’s only a fraction of all you’ll enjoy!

 Peer beyond these major sights, too, as Vantage introduces you to the welcoming people and deeply held traditions of Egypt, whether you’re visiting a carpet-weaving school, tapping your feet to the belly-dancing performance, or simply having a chat with a local spice merchant.